 I must admit, Old-Fashioned Grated Sweet Potato Pudding isn’t the most attractive recipe for my first time out of the vintage gate, but the smell was pretty intoxicating as it was baking and caramelizing in the oven.

 The reviews for Old Fashioned Grated Sweet Potato Pudding recipe were mixed.
 Below are some pictures of my son Adam doing me a favor and giving it a taste.
 The cookbook suggests serving the pudding with whipped cream or lemon sauce.
 They both sound good but we opted for frozen vanilla yogurt instead because that’s what we had on hand.

 We all decided that, while the flavor of Old Fashioned Grated Sweet Potato Pudding is pleasant, much like a pumpkin or sweet potato pie, the texture and overall eye appeal left something to be desired.

 The frozen vanilla yogurt helped… A LOT, so don’t forget to add some frozen yogurt or ice cream to the pudding before serving.
 You’ll be glad you did.

-Here’s how to make Old-Fashioned Grated Sweet Potato Pudding;
+How to make Grated Sweet Potato Pudding:

 - Peel and grate enough sweet potatoes to make 5 cups.